read easily, fluently and with good understanding

 English lessons are creative and often focused around a story or text that the children will explore and then respond to by writing in a variety of genres.
 This means that the new skills that children are taught are embedded within lessons.
 They are then encouraged to use them in daily writing.

-We teach reading thorough English lessons as well as in our Guided reading sessions four times a week.
+We teach reading thorough English lessons as well as in our Guided reading sessions five times a week.
 The children work in groups and share a story that is appropriate for their age and then spend time discussing and sharing ideas about the text.
 Children are also encouraged to bring in texts from home to read during free reading sessions to enhance their love of reading.

 We want children to love reading and want to read for themselves.
 To ensure the children get to know a variety of books, they will also have a library book available to take home.